lsst-sitcom/sitcomtn-068/index.rst

 Figure 1.  distribution of identified slews

 Then for each of the identified slews we computed the maximum velocity, acceleration and jerk.
-Histograms of the maximums are shown in Figure 2 (Figure 3) for method 1 (method 2).
+Histograms of the maximums are shown in Figure 2.
 The top row shows histograms for Azmiuth slews and the bottom for eleveation.
 The orange and red lines in each panel show the design and maximum limits respectively.

 .. image:: ./_static/all_slews_max.png

 Figure 2.  distribution of max velocities, accelerations and jerks for all identified azimuth and elevation slews

+From this we flagged 22 slews as exceeding the maximum limits of the telescope.
+For each of these we created diagnostic plots example shown in Figure 3, and visually inspected the slews.
+All of the flagged ones had poor fits that when run by hand resulted in slew profiles that were within specifications.

 .. image:: ./_static/example_slew_failure.png